norascs/streamlit.apps/YT-AI/README.md

 Once Groq releases their paid tier, this token limit issue will be resolved, allowing for more extensive summarization capabilities.

 In the interim, I have also integrated the OpenAI API as an alternative summarization engine.
-The necessary code for this integration is provided, offering flexibility for those who may prefer using OpenAI's services.